-Over the past few months, HiddenLayer’s SAI team have investigated several machine learning models that have been hijacked for illicit purposes, be it to conduct security evaluation or to evade security detection.
+Over the past few months, HiddenLayer’s SAI team has investigated several machine learning models that have been hijacked for illicit purposes, be it to conduct security evaluation or to evade security detection.

 Previously, we’ve written about how ransomware can be embedded and deployed from ML models, how pickle files are used to launch post-exploitation frameworks, and the potential for supply chain attacks.
 In this blog, we’ll perform a technical deep dive into some models we uncovered that deploy reverse shells and a pair of nested models that may be brewing up something nasty.
 We hope this analysis will provide insight to reverse engineers, incident responders, and forensic analysts to better prepare them to handle targeted ML attacks in future incidents.